 See Certification Exam/Training Requirements for a complete description of the education and training requirements.

 For physicians who received their training in the United States or Canada, a Program Director’s verification of training and clinical competence is required.
 The Program Director must complete the form Program Director’s Evaluation of Clinical Competence and send it directly to the ABNM.
-See Certification Exam/Sample Certification Exam Application for a complete list of the supporting documents that must be submitted at the time of application.

 2. Physicians trained outside the United States and Canada